Follow Our Simple Formula For Achievement-Based Bullet Points

 If a recruiter were to read your bullet point, you want this portion to answer the "so what?" question for them.

-If you’re starting to write your resume and feel stuck, start by simply making a list of your day-to-day responsibilities.
+If you’re starting to write your resume and feel stuck, start by making a list of your day-to-day responsibilities.

 - How many people were you managing?
 In what context?